OctopusDeploy/blog/blog/2022-q1/githubactions-running-endtoend-tests/index.md

 ![Docker image command](github-action-docker-command.png "width=500")

+Because every major testing tool provides a supported Docker image, the process you used to run Newman can be used to run most other testing platform.

 ## Conclusion

-GitHub Actions has enjoyed widespread support among developers, and many platforms provide supported actions for use in workflows.
+GitHub Actions has enjoyed widespread adoption among developers, and many platforms provide supported actions for use in workflows.
 For those cases where there is no suitable action available, GitHub Actions provides an easy way to execute a standard Docker image as part of a workflow.

 In this post you learned how to run the Cypress action to execute browser based tests, and how to run the Newman Docker image to execute API tests.